bambinos/bambi/docs/getting_started.rst

     }
     results = model.fit(
         'y ~ X1 + X2',
-        random=['1|X3', '1|X4'],
+        group_specific=['1|X3', '1|X4'],
         priors=priors
     )

-    # Example 2: specify priors for all fixed effects and all random
+    # Example 2: specify priors for all common effects and all group specific
     # effects, except for X1, which still gets its own custom prior.
     priors = {
         'X1': 0.3,
-        'fixed': Prior('Normal', sd=100),
+        'common': Prior('Normal', sd=100),
-        'random': 'wide'
+        'group_specific': 'wide'
     }
     results = model.fit(
         'y ~ X1 + X2',
-        random=['1|X3', '1|X4'],
+        group_specific=['1|X3', '1|X4'],
         priors=priors
     )

-Notice how this interface allows us to specify terms either by name (including passing tuples as keys in cases where we want multiple terms to share the same prior), or by term type (i.e., to set the same prior on all fixed or random effects).
-If we pass both named priors and fixed or random effects defaults, the former will take precedence over the latter (in the above example, the prior for ``'X1'`` will be ``0.3``).
+Notice how this interface allows us to specify terms either by name (including passing tuples as keys in cases where we want multiple terms to share the same prior), or by term type (i.e., to set the same prior on all common or group specific effects).
+If we pass both named priors and common or group specific effects defaults, the former will take precedence over the latter (in the above example, the prior for ``'X1'`` will be ``0.3``).

 If we prefer, we can also set priors outside of the ``fit()`` (or ``add()``) calls, using the ``set_priors`` method:

 .. code-block:: python

     # Specify model but don't build/sample just yet
-    model.fit('y ~ X1 + X3 + X4', random='1|X2', run=False)
+    model.fit('y ~ X1 + X3 + X4', group_specific='1|X2', run=False)

     # Specify priors—produces same result as in Example 2 above
     model.set_priors(
         {'X1': 0.3},
-        fixed=Prior('Normal', sd=100),
+        common=Prior('Normal', sd=100),
-        random='wide'
+        group_specific='wide'
     )

     # Now sample
     results = model.fit(draws=5000)

-Here we stipulate that terms X1 and X4 will use the same normal prior, X2 will use a different normal prior with a uniform hyperprior on its standard deviation, and all other fixed effects will use the default prior with a scale of 0.5.
+Here we stipulate that terms X1 and X4 will use the same normal prior, X2 will use a different normal prior with a uniform hyperprior on its standard deviation, and all other common effects will use the default prior with a scale of 0.5.

 It's important to note that explicitly setting priors by passing in ``Prior`` objects will disable Bambi's default behavior of scaling priors to the data in order to ensure that they remain weakly informative.
 This means that if you specify your own prior, you have to be sure not only to specify the distribution you want, but also any relevant scale parameters.
 For example, the 0.5 in ``Prior('Normal', mu=0, sd=0.5)`` will be specified on the scale of the data, not the bounded partial correlation scale that Bambi uses for default priors.
 This means that if your outcome variable has a mean value of 10,000 and a standard deviation of, say, 1,000, you could potentially have some problems getting the model to produce reasonable estimates, since from the perspective of the data, you're specifying an extremely strong prior.